Indictment Charges Russian Oligarch with Plot to Bribe and Obtain Cannabis License in Nevada

 https://www.justice.gov/usao-sdny/press-release/file/1483151/download

-Damian Williams, the U.S. Attorney for the Southern District of New York, and Michael J. Driscoll, the Assistant Director-in-Charge of the New York Field Office of the Federal Bureau of Investigation (FBI), announced the unsealing in press release.
+Damian Williams, the U.S. Attorney for the Southern District of New York, and Michael J. Driscoll, the Assistant Director-in-Charge of the New York Field Office of the Federal Bureau of Investigation (FBI), announced the unsealing in a press release.

 “As alleged, Andrey Muraviev, a Russian national, attempted to influence the 2018 elections by conspiring to push a million dollars of his foreign funds to candidates and campaigns,” FBI Assistant Director-in-Charge Michael J. Driscoll said.
 “He attempted to corrupt our political system to advance his business interests.
 The Southern District of New York is committed to rooting out efforts by foreigners to interfere with our elections.”